danpeig/node-red-meshtastic-msg/README.md

 ## Receive Meshtastic.js log node

-Output the log from [Mesthastic.js](https://js.meshtastic.org) library.
+Output the log from [Meshtastic Web](https://github.com/meshtastic/web) library.
 Usefull for debug purposes and connection status info.
+The log level can be set in the device configuration node.
-**Note:** This is not Node-RED log neither the Lora device log.
+**Note:** This is not Node-RED log neither the Lora device log, it the the log of the library that does the bridge between the device and the server.

 ### Outputs